 What Is Blood Poisoning?

 Blood poisoning is another word for bacteremia, a potentially life-threatening medical condition that results from the presence of bacteria in the blood.
-It is a serious illness that can result in organ failure and even death.
+It is a serious illness that can result in organ failure and death.
+Symptoms of blood poisoning include: